kljr/SpringboardVM/README.md

 ## What does DruVMoser do?

-* Downloads Springboard-Build, the Acceptance Test repo, DrupalVM, Codeception and their vendor dependencies and triggers a bash script which runs drush make and installs Springboard, checking out git working copies of Springboard modules, themes and libraries from the Springboard git repo.
+* Downloads Springboard-Build, the Acceptance Test repo, DrupalVM, Codeception and their vendor dependencies, and triggers a bash script which runs drush make, installing Springboard by checking out git working copies of Springboard modules, themes and libraries from the Springboard git repo.
 * Provisions DrupalVM, Apache and mySQL, creates virtual hosts, site databases, and installs the Springboard profile.